Intercity Shopping Centre: Anchor Stores

-Today, there are 4 anchor stores within Intercity Shopping Centre.
+Today, there are 6 anchor stores within Intercity Shopping Centre.
+Most of them are at the south end of the mall.
 At the very south, is Dollarama.
-It has two entrances: one from Fort William Road, and the other from the mall.
-The southwest corner has Urban Planet, which can only be accessed by the mall.
+It has two entrances: one from Isabel Street, and the other from the mall.
+The southwest corner has Urban Planet, which can only be accessed by the mall and Fit4Less only accessible from outside.
 The west side of the mall is home to Sportchek, the only original anchor store remaining.
 It can be accessed from Memorial Avenue, or from the mall’s food court.
 At the very north, is Marshalls, accessible from the mall or Fort William Road.

 The southernmost anchor store was originally Zellers from the opening of Intercity Mall until January 2013, when Zellers closed permanently.
 Renovations to this part of the mall began immediately, and a new Target store opened on 16 July 2013.
 Zellers and Target, both also had a third entrance at the corner of Memorial Avenue and Isabel Street.
 Like most Target stores in Canada, the Intercity location closed on 1 April 2015.
 In August 2016, Lowe's had renovated this spot in the mall and was one of the mall's anchor for several years.
 This location of Lowe’s had a garden centre on the west side of the store, and used the Memorial-Isabel entrance as their contractor’s entrance.
 In 2020, Lowe’s closed their Thunder Bay location and the south anchor was empty until Dollarama opened a store in the eastern half of the space in 2022.
 Thunder Bay Public Library had ideas on using the other half of the space to create a central library but the plans were abandoned.
+As of 2025, plans changed to split this anchor space into three anchor spaces.
+Dollarama relocated from the eastern (near Fort William Road) portion to the middle.
+Sport Chek will move from its current location to replace Dollarama in 2026.
+Finally, Fit4Less took the western portion the same year. (near Memorial Avenue), allowing the entire space to be occupied for the first time since 2020.